Top 26 Christmas Gifts for 4 Year Old Boys

 Melissa & Doug Pet Vet Play Set

-Why we like it: Stethoscope works on furniture too, apparently
+Why I like it: Stethoscope works on furniture too, apparently

 Found my son listening to the coffee table’s heartbeat this morning.
 The plush cat waited patiently on his makeshift exam table while he documented furniture vital signs on the reusable checklist.
 This veterinary obsession started Christmas morning; three weeks later, every surface needs medical attention.